Memorial Day Sale - Up to 50% off outdoor favorites.

 Instructions:

-9. Campfire Nachos
+9. Open Fire Nachos

 Perfect for a group, these nachos are easily customizable and cook quickly in a foil packet.